Governor of Maryland: 1900s–present

-Spiro Agnew, who was the 55th Governor of Maryland from 1967 to 1969, later served as the 39th vice president of the United States under President Richard M. Nixon.
+Spiro Agnew, who was the 55th governor of Maryland from 1967 to 1969, later served as the 39th vice president of the United States under President Richard M. Nixon.
 Agnew is, thus far, the highest-ranking Marylander (along with 19th-century chief justice Roger B. Taney) in public service in the history of the United States.
-He resigned after pleading "no contest" to federal legal charges of corruption during his terms as Baltimore County executive, Maryland Governor and vice president.
+He resigned after pleading "no contest" to federal legal charges of corruption during his terms as Baltimore County executive, Maryland governor and vice president.
 In 1979, his gubernatorial portrait was removed from the Maryland State House Governor's Reception Room.
-In 1995, then-Governor Parris Glendening re-included the portrait, stating that it was not up to anyone to alter history, whether for good or bad, citing the famous novel by George Orwell, Nineteen Eighty-Four.
+In 1995, then-governor Parris Glendening re-included the portrait, stating that it was not up to anyone to alter history, whether for good or bad, citing the famous novel by George Orwell, Nineteen Eighty-Four.

-As of 2023, Maryland has not yet had a female Governor.
+As of 2023, Maryland has not yet had a female governor.
 However, women were the runners-up in four gubernatorial elections (in 1974, 1994, 1998, and 2002), three Republicans and one Democrat.
-In addition, two women has been the Lieutenant Governor; Kathleen Kennedy Townsend, under Democratic Governor Parris Glendening from 1995 to 2003; and Aruna Miller, under Democratic Governor Wes Moore since 2023.
-Another woman, Kristen Cox, who was the Secretary of Disabilities, unsuccessfully ran for Lieutenant Governor as the running mate of then incumbent Republican Governor Robert Ehrlich, when the Lieutenant Governor at that time, Michael Steele, left office to run for the U.S. Senate.
+In addition, two women have been the lieutenant governor; Kathleen Kennedy Townsend, under Democratic governor Parris Glendening from 1995 to 2003; and Aruna Miller, under Democratic governor Wes Moore since 2023.
+Another woman, Kristen Cox, who was the Secretary of Disabilities, unsuccessfully ran for lieutenant governor as the running mate of then incumbent Republican governor Robert Ehrlich, when the lieutenant governor at that time, Michael Steele, left office to run for the U.S. Senate.
 Cox was a unique person to run for that office, not only because she is a woman, but also because she is legally blind.

-Lieutenant Governor
+Lieutenant governor

 In 1971, the office of Lieutenant Governor of Maryland, which had existed for only a few years in the 1860s, was re-instituted by an amendment to the Maryland Constitution.
-The Lieutenant Governor is a weak office compared to other counterparts (in other states including Texas, the Lieutenant Governor is the president of the state's Senate, while in California the Lieutenant Governor assumes all of the Governor's powers when the sitting Governor is out of the state), as it only possesses the powers and duties that the Governor assigns to him or her.
-The Lieutenant Governor is elected on the same ballot with the Governor, and to the same term of office as the Governor.
-The Lieutenant Governor succeeds to the Governorship only if there is a vacancy in that office.
+The lieutenant governor is a weak office compared to other counterparts (in other states including Texas, the lieutenant governor is the president of the state's Senate, while in California the lieutenant governor assumes all of the governor's powers when the sitting governor is out of the state), as it only possesses the powers and duties that the governor assigns to him or her.
+The lieutenant governor is elected on the same ballot with the governor, and to the same term of office as the governor.
+The lieutenant governor succeeds to the governorship only if there is a vacancy in that office.

-Despite the Governor and Lieutenant Governor being elected on the same party ticket, very often there have been public rifts between the two; for instance Gov. Marvin Mandel and Lt.
+Despite the governor and lieutenant governor being elected on the same party ticket, very often there have been public rifts between the two; for instance Gov. Marvin Mandel and Lt.
 Gov. Blair Lee III; Gov. Harry R. Hughes and Lt.
 Gov. Samuel W. Bogley III; Gov. Schaefer and Lt.
 Gov. Melvin A. Steinberg., and Gov. Parris Glendening and Lt.
 Gov. Kathleen Kennedy Townsend.